 MHC II molecules are primarily found on antigen-presenting cells (APCs) like dendritic cells, macrophages, and B cells.
 Composed of α and β chains, the α1 and β1 domains form the peptide-binding groove, which binds extracellular antigens (13–25 amino acids), such as bacterial peptides.
 MHC II presents these antigens to CD4+ T helper cells, which coordinate immune responses by activating B cells for antibody production and macrophages for pathogen clearance.

-MHC II is crucial for immunity against extracellular pathogens and is often implicated in autoimmune diseases like rheumatoid arthritis due to genetic polymorphisms.
+MHC II is crucial for immunity against extracellular pathogens and is implicated in multiple autoimmune diseases due to genetic polymorphisms and altered antigen presentation.

 MHC III: Supporting Immune Regulation

-MHC III genes encode proteins that support immune regulation rather than antigen presentation.
+MHC III genes encode immune-supporting proteins rather than antigen-presenting molecules.
 These include complement components (C2, C4, factor B), cytokines (e.g., TNF-α), and heat shock proteins.
 Positioned between MHC I and MHC II regions, MHC III proteins enhance innate immunity, inflammation, and immune signaling, complementing the adaptive roles of MHC I and MHC II.

-Variations in MHC III genes are linked to inflammatory disorders, making them a key focus for immune modulation research.
+Polymorphisms in MHC III genes are linked to inflammatory disorders, making them key targets for immunomodulation research.

 Custom MHC I Complex Services at AtaGenix

 AtaGenix offers custom MHC I complex services to support advanced immunological research.
-Leveraging our eukaryotic expression platform (HEK293), we ensure natural conformations for MHC I complexes, avoiding issues like incorrect folding associated with prokaryotic systems.
+Leveraging our eukaryotic expression platform (HEK293), we ensure native-like folding and glycosylation for MHC I complexes, avoiding misfolding often seen in prokaryotic systems.
 Our process includes:

-We validate our MHC complexes using techniques like SPR and FACS to ensure high biological activity, supporting applications in T-cell analysis and drug development.
+We validate MHC complexes using techniques such as SPR and FACS to ensure high biological activity, supporting applications in T-cell analysis, vaccine evaluation, and drug discovery.

 Applications in Research and Therapeutics